ishahid91/load-testing-tool-api-golang/README.md

 # load-testing-tool-api-golang

-Load testing API written in GoLang.
-API can hosted on any machine and can be used to run Load test on API endpoint.
+Load testing API including swagger written in GoLang.
+API can hosted on any machine and can be used to run Load test on API endpoints.

 ## Usage

-Writing the configuration file.
-A sample config file:
+API Json Body
 ```
 {
     "users" : 5,